Skip to main content

 Our Mission

-We are working to increase the democratic engagement of residents of King County in order to successfully implement their city’s climate action goals.
+Our mission is to increase the democratic engagement of residents of King County in order to successfully implement their city’s climate action goals.

 Dropping Carbon Emissions: Cities of King County have kept carbon emissions reductions flat over the last seven years, even though the population has grown.
 But our cities need to reduce carbon emissions dramatically to meet the targets of 50% reduction by 2030 and 80% by 2050.
 Cities should reach beyond informing and consulting the public to involving, collaborating and empowering the public.
 Through education and civic engagement, residents can help cities meet their climate goals.
 Only when cities implement equitable public outreach will human behaviors change, and carbon emission reduction targets be met.